 So, do you need a fiber modem for your fiber internet connection?
 The answer is… sort of.

 To enjoy the full benefits of fiber, you’ll need to connect your ONT to a fiber internet router.
-The router allows you to broadcast your lightning-fast fiber internet connection to all of the devices in your home.
+There are many types of routers, but you’ll probably be using a wireless router.
+The wireless router is what broadcasts your internet signal to the rest of the home via WiFi.

 A fiber router looks much like the router you probably use today for cable internet.
 Unlike your current router, however, a fiber router is made to handle fiber internet’s fast speeds.
 Ziply Fiber’s router is a WiFi 6 router designed to deliver the fastest speeds currently available.
-At the time of writing, new Ziply Fiber customers automatically get this router when they sign up for gig-speed fiber internet service.
+(This does not include Ziply Fiber’s fastest-in-America 50 Gig speed, which needs a much more serious router.)

 Setting up your fiber-optic router is simple.
-Just connect the included ethernet cable from the ONT to the router.
-Now you can broadcast your internet signal to any devices in your home, not to mention any wired devices you connect to the router itself.
+Just connect the included Ethernet cable from the ONT to the router.
+Now you can broadcast your internet signal to any devices in your home or to any wired devices you connect to the router itself.

 WiFi extenders